RocketMan/zookeeper/INSTALLATION.md

 this data to populate a 'Recently Played' song playlist on the home page.

-To enable Discogs integration, set the `discogs_apikey` parameter in config.php.
-Obtain the Discogs API key through your Discogs developer account.
+To enable Discogs integration, set either the `apikey` parameter, or both the `client_id` and `client_secret` parameters in the `discogs` stanza of config.php.
+Obtain a Discogs API key or Consumer Key/Secret through your Discogs developer account.

-**Note:** You must enable **and** run push notification (see below) for Discogs to work.
-If you do not enable push notification, setting the `discogs_apikey` will have no effect.
+**Note:** You must enable **and** run push notification (see below) for Discogs integration to work.
+If you do not enable push notification, setting the parameters above will have no effect.
 If you enable push notification but do not run the push notification server, the 'Recently Played' playlist will display but will include no artwork.

 ### Push Notification (optional)